kyma-project/kyma/components/function-controller/design/scaling_functions.md

 ### External scaling configuration
 This is managed and configured using `spec.Replicas`.
 It describes the scale subresource use case.
 It supports:
-- Manually scaling the Function up/down through the API.
+- Manual scaling of the Function up and down through the API.
 - Configuring an HPA resource with the Function resources as a target.
 - Using an external scaler like KEDA.